 I repeat.
-There is no threat to I’Taukei land and anyone who tells you otherwise is a liar.
+There is no threat to i’Taukei land and anyone who tells you otherwise is a liar.
 And I ask you not to vote for liars when it comes to the election, for your sake and the sake of our beloved nation.

-Ladies and Gentlemen, to conclude, I would like to thank everyone involved in the task of getting this project off the ground - the local mataqali, the Commissioner Western’s Office, the Ministry of Health and other government departments.
+Ladies and Gentlemen, to conclude, I would like to thank everyone involved in the task of getting this project off the ground - the local Mataqali, the Commissioner Western’s Office, the Ministry of Health and other Government departments.

 As I keep stressing, we are here to serve the Fijian people and today marks an important new phase in serving the needs of the people of Yakete.